kiharalab/ComplexModeler/README.md

 <details>

 ### Input File
 Cryo-EM map with mrc format.
 Sequence information with fasta format.
-Our example input can be found [here](https://github.com/kiharalab/ComplexModeler/tree/main/example)
+Our example input can be found [here](https://kiharalab.org/emsuites/complexmodeler/input/)

 ### Output File
 ComplexModeler.cif: a CIF file that stores the atomic protein-DNA/RNA structure by our method.
-Our example output can be found [here](https://kiharalab.org/emsuites/complexmodeler/output).
+<br>Our example output can be found [here](https://kiharalab.org/emsuites/complexmodeler/output).
 All the intermediate results are also kept here.

 </details>